contactandyc/another-c-library/website/ebook/12-red-black-tree/index.md

 #define rb_clear_black(n) (n)->parent_color = 1
 ```

-The rest of the change involves converting code, which accesses the parent pointer or the color to one of these macros.
+The rest of the changes involve converting code that accesses the parent pointer or the color to one of these macros.
 You can run the following command to find all of the diffs.
 I'll show a few.
 ```
 diff red_black_tree.c ../1_red_black_tree/red_black_tree.c | less
 ```